ZationServer/zation-bag-extension/README.md

 </h1>

 ## What is Zation-bag-extension
 The ***zation-bag-extension*** is an API that provides interfaces and tools for creating zation bag extensions.
 An extension could be adding utility functions to the Bag class and may use internal bag methods.
-It could be useful to create a zation-bag-extension for a zation-service like it is done for example in the [zation-service-mysql](https://github.com/ZationServer/zation-service-mysql) or [zation-service-nodemailer](https://github.com/ZationServer/zation-service-nodemailer) package.
+It could be useful to create a zation-bag-extension for a zation-service like it is done for example in the [zation-service-mysql](https://github.com/ZationServer/zation-service-mysql) or [zation-service-nodemailer](https://github.com/ZationServer/zation-service-nodemailer) packages.

 ## License